 The chambers inside the temples were originally covered with plaster and decorated with frescoes, sculptures, colorful murals and glazed tiles.
 Some of the tempura-paint murals that remain depict Hindu myths; some chronicle the reigns of Burmese rulers; while others offer scenes of everyday life: musicians, archers, women leading children by the hand, birds, trees.
 Most recount the lives of Buddha and bodhisattvas.
 Most are in less than perfect condition.

-Pagan once contained millions of Buddha images and other works of art.
+Bagan once contained millions of Buddha images and other works of art.
 Many of the sacred objects and precious metals that were buried with rulers underneath the stupas, unfortunately, have been taken by looters, who also beheaded and eviscerated statues looking for treasures.
-Still, according to Burmese, there are still so many ancient objects around that "you can not move a hand or a foot at Pagan without touching a sacred thing."
+Still, according to Burmese, there are still so many ancient objects around that "you can not move a hand or a foot at Bagan without touching a sacred thing."

-Unlike Ankgor Wat and the Cham monuments in Vietnam, which were carefully studied and restored by the French, Pagan was surveyed and restored in a much more hazard manner by the British Archeological Survey of India, who enlisted the help of village headman to identify monuments.
+Unlike Ankgor Wat and the Cham monuments in Vietnam, which were carefully studied and restored by the French, Bagan was surveyed and restored in a much more hazard manner by the British Archeological Survey of India, who enlisted the help of village headman to identify monuments.
 According to Russell L. Ciochon of Archeology magazine, "If the headman didn't know the name of a particular site, he would make a plausible holy-sounding name on the spot rather than disappoint his honored visitor, Some of these ad hoc names are still in use today."

 The plus side of the 1975 earthquake is that it revealed many hidden artistic treasures.
 Inside cracked open Buddhist images, for example, were beautiful paintings and sculptures that had not been seen since they were sealed inside the images in the 11th and 12th centuries.
 [Source: Russell Ciochon and Jamie James, Archeology magazine, September/October 1992.